The Rising Cost of Consumer Goods: Indians are Paying More for Less

 The Phenomenon of Shrinkflation: Paying More for Less

 Consumer goods prices are increasing, and so is a worrying trend – shrinkflation.
 This happens when companies make products smaller or less but keep the price the same or raise it.
-This means people pay more for less.
+It means people pay more for less.
 Companies do this to keep making money as costs increase, but it’s already hard on people’s wallets.

 The Rising Cost of Consumer Goods: Why We’re Paying More for Less